-Like many of us, Melbourne's Saint Crispin head chef Stu McVeigh likes to kick off a celebratory meal with a glass of champagne.
+Like many of us, Melbourne's Lupo head chef Stu McVeigh likes to kick off a celebratory meal with a glass of champagne.
 “It’s common to think about champagne as a start-of-the-meal drink, and it’s certainly great to serve with oysters or some crudo,” he says.

 But British-born McVeigh – who saw plenty of champagne being poured when he worked at the swanky, Michelin-starred Square restaurant in London – reckons the drink is more versatile than it’s generally given credit for.
 “Champagne can enliven almost any main meal,” he says.
 “If you understand how different champagnes are composed, meat pairings start to make a lot of sense.”

-We asked McVeigh – who is also one of the Broadsheet Kitchen mentors – to pair four meats with different champagnes from the Moët & Chandon range.
+We asked McVeigh – who was one of this year's Broadsheet Kitchen mentors – to pair four meats with different champagnes from the Moët & Chandon range.

 “White meat works particularly well with a fruity champagne like Moët Impérial,” McVeigh says.
 Created in 1869, Impérial blends more than 100 different wines, resulting in a citrusy drink with nuances of gooseberry and blond notes such as brioche and cereal.

 “I’m thinking a roasted chicken would pair well,” McVeigh says.
 “The crusty skin will really pick up those brioche and oat nuances, and the richness and fattiness of the whole bird will go really well with citrus notes in the champagne.
 To cut through, some fermented garlic will give the dish a really deep umami flavour, and then spring peas for a hint of sweetness.”

 McVeigh advises that aged duck pairs fantastically with rosé.
 Your best bet is a wine that contains notes of red fruits like wild strawberry, raspberry and cherry.